aws/karpenter-provider-aws/docs/aws/README.md

 Use [`helm`](https://helm.sh/) to deploy Karpenter to the cluster.
 For additional values, see [the helm chart values](https://github.com/awslabs/karpenter/blob/main/charts/karpenter/values.yaml)

->Note: We created a Kubernetes service account with our cluster so we don't need the helm chart to do that.
+> We created a Kubernetes service account with our cluster so we don't need the helm chart to do that.

 ```bash
 helm repo add karpenter https://awslabs.github.io/karpenter/charts